VA00/SymbolicRegressionPackage/README.md

 Main functions are:

+RecognizeConstant[x] - search for ,,analytical'' formula given numeric value in the order of growing Kolmogorov complexity expressions.
+Any function or constant known to Mathematica can be used, e.g. EllipticE, Root[], Gamma etc.
-RandomExpression[] - generates random mathematical formula [implemented using random-walk string-rewrite approach] EnumerateExpressions[] - lists all expressions [implemented recursively; this limits search to level 4 at most due to memory-hungry functions, stack machine method to be implemented soon]
+RandomExpression[] - generates random mathematical formula [implemented using random-walk string-rewrite approach] EnumerateExpressions[] - lists all expressions [implemented recursively; this limits search to level 4 at most due to memory-hungry functions, stack machine methodvto be implemented soon]

 Some simple examples and applications are presented in SymbolicRegreessionPackage_Examples.nb notebook.